 This often gets users to annoy and prompt them to leave as quickly as possible without clicking further.

-This is a great way to display more of your content relatively relevant to the current one being read.
+This is a great way to display more of your content relevant to the current one in reading.

-A good way to do this is to install the WordPress related post plugin.
+An excellent way to do this is to install the WordPress-related post plugin.

 I also have one at the end of this content.
 You can see it right below the conclusion part.